pivotal/docs-tap/scst-scan/app-scanning-beta.hbs.md

 [Tanzu Developer portal](../tap-gui/about.hbs.md) depend on the data being in the [SCST - Store component](../scst-store/overview.hbs.md).
-Because pushing of scan results to the proprietary store endpoint is decoupled from the scan framework in Scan 2.0, [AMR Observer](../scst-store/overview.hbs.md) observes results pushed to a container registry, parses the results, and pushes them to the SCST - Store component.
+Because pushing of scan results to the proprietary store endpoint is decoupled from the scan framework in Scan 2.0, AMR Observer observes results pushed to a container registry, parses the results, and pushes them to the SCST - Store component.
+For information about AMR observer, see [Overview of Supply Chain Security Tools for Tanzu – Store](../scst-store/overview.hbs.md).

 ## <a id="supply-chain-usage"></a>Integrating in to a supply chain